Blog

 You might fall in love with bathing your Yorkie and perform it too often.
 However, it isn’t always good and it can be counterproductive at times.
 A few things can happen when your Yorkie spends too much time under running water and with shampoo all over its tiny body.

 1. One thing that can happen is that your pet gets itchy skin over excessive use of shampoo.
 The shampoo can strip your dog off the natural oil on their skin, which is needed for healthy skin and coat.
+A yorkie who baths too often can even develop dandruff on their skin, and that’s the last thing you would like to happen.
+Dandruff in dogs is difficult to heal and it often requires treatment with medicated shampoos that contain ketoconazole.

 2. The second thing that can happen is that if you shrub too much while bathing, it can weaken the silky and shiny coat of your pet, reducing its strength.
+That’s how your Yorkie’s hair becomes fragile and dull-looking.

 What If You Don’t Bathe Yorkie